Majzerek/Majzerek/README.md

 - 👋 Hi, I’m @Majzerek <Mariusz M>
 - 👀 I’m interested in coding frond end and full stack ;p
-- 🌱 I’m currently learning JS.
-- 💞️ I’m looking to collaborate on idk for now
 - 🎉 My age is not important:D Year of born 11111000101 :)
-- 📫 How to reach me, here;p Or write on majzermariusz@gmail.com
+- 📫 How to reach me, here;p Or write on mariuszmazurit@protonmail.com
-- 👓im a self lerner, currently on frondEnd course.
+- 👓im a self lerner, mainly :D.
-- ✨Try change somethink in my life
 - 🤟 Workout body and mind
 - 😎 Never give up 😉